The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 Measurements & Weight – The Garmin Vivofit Fitness Band measures 0.4 inches by 0.8 inches by 0.4 inches.
 It weighs 1 ounce.

-Available colors – The Vivofit Fitness Band comes in a choice of six colors, including black, blue, purple, red, slate and teal.
+Available colors – The Vivofit Fitness Band comes in six colors, including black, blue, purple, red, slate, and teal.

 Garmin Vivofit Fitness Band Key Features